-35. To halt the decline of the population and maintain healthy colonies.
+To halt the decline of the population and maintain healthy colonies.

-- Compile an inventory of breeding sites and map critical habitats supporting the colonies, particularly in the eastern part of the Mediterranean.
-Confer strictly protected status on the species. - Prohibit all types of disturbance to breeding colonies, including the taking of eggs and young. - Monitor and warden colonies under threat of disturbance. - Create SPAs where breeding colonies exist. - Plan, regulate and/or manage activities and processes of coastal and infrastructure development near to known colonies. - Prevent oil spills and chemical pollution of the sea. - Monitor levels of mercury and chlorinated hydrocarbons in populations. - Develop and implement management projects targeting the conservation of the breeding habitat and strict control of introduced mammals, as well as preventing the introduction of alien predatory species. - Identify important bird areas at sea for the species. - Develop an Action Plan to reduce mortality at sea especially from bycatch.
+- compile an inventory of breeding sites and map critical habitats supporting the colonies, particularly in the eastern part of the Mediterranean.
+Confer strictly protected status on the species. - Prohibit all types of disturbance to breeding colonies, including the taking of eggs and young. - Monitor and warden colonies under threat of disturbance. - Create SPAs where breeding colonies exist. - Plan, regulate and/or manage activities and processes of coastal and infrastructure development near to known colonies. - Prevent oil spills and chemical pollution of the sea.

+ve become invasive. of the sea. pecies.